Skip to main content

 Locate Their Public Status Pages

 Most third-party services have a public status page.
 You can find the link either on their company website, or by doing a web search.
 The status page is either directly managed by your cloud provider or outsourced to another service like Atlassian Statuspage, Instatus etc. Many observability and incident management providers like Incident.io and BetterStack also offer public status pages.
-A complete list of status page software is beyond the scope of this article.
+A complete list of status page software is beyond the scope of this article, but here are some examples of managed status page services:

 Large cloud platforms like Google Cloud and Amazon Web Services have their own status page software.
 Many teams also host their own status pages using open source software.